How to Become a Nurse Midwife in Arkansas

 Explore Nurse-Midwife Career Options in Arkansas and Maintain Credentials

 Step 1.
-Earn a Qualifying Education in Nurse Midwifery
+Earn a Qualifying Master’s Degree or Higher in Nurse-Midwifery

 To become a Certified Nurse-Midwife (CNM) in Arkansas, registered nurses must earn a graduate degree from a program accredited by the Accreditation Commission for Midwifery Education (ACME).
 These programs are designed to prepare registered nurses (RNs) for advanced clinical practice in women’s health, with many offering online delivery to support working nurses.